THLfi/termed-api/README.md

 ### Creating a war file

-After running `mvn install`, a war file can be found at `/termed-war/target/termed.war`.
+Run `mvn install` at project root.
+A war file can be found at `/termed-war/target/termed.war`.

 External properties can be configured using standard mechanisms provided by spring boot: http://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html